conectado/conectado-blog/content/sharing-io-resources.md

 ## The toy problem

 This is a small and simplified, yet almost realistic, scenario.
-I've picked some artificial constraints just to save us from some error handling and a few extra code paths.
+I've picked some artificial constraints just to save us from writing a few extra lines.
 This way we can focus on the core of the issue, namely, sharing mutable state in concurrent code.

 We will be writing a server that clients can connect to and subsequently exchange messages between them through it.